The Dummy Talks

 The Dummy Talks is a 1943 British crime film directed by Oswald Mitchell and starring Jack Warner, Claude Hulbert and Beryl Orde.
-It marked the film debut of Jack Warner.
+It was written by Michael Barringer, and marked the film debut of Jack Warner.

 Synopsis

 Set over the course of one night, the story takes place in and around a London theatre.
 A series of contemporary acts are seen both performing on stage and socialising backstage.
 The murder of a ventriloquist takes place and two policemen, who happen to be at the theatre tracking a banknote forger, set to work finding the culprit.
 Ultimately, the key suspects are rounded up and a mind-reader puts on a show to reveal the killer.
 He's helped by a midget dressed as the dummy, hence the title.